-If you buy that home with a $20,000 down payment (5%), you’ll have to pay mortgage insurance each month.
+If you buy that home with a $37,780 down payment (5%), you’ll have to pay mortgage insurance each month.
 Depending on your credit score, you can expect to pay around $120 each month.

 What does this mean to you?
 It means that by becoming a homeowner sooner, without waiting to save up a larger sum of money, you’ll be able to start making home appreciation work for you, rather than against you.
 The small amount of money paid for mortgage insurance can pay you a handsome return, in the form of home equity.

 On the other hand, there is always the possibility of continuing to rent, and watching home prices continue their upward march.
 It’s your choice.